-Sleep issues and migraine are a vicious cycle: lack of sleep is known to trigger migraine attacks, but often when we're experiencing migraine attacks or a great deal of anxiety our sleep is seriously disrupted.
+Sleep issues and migraine are a vicious cycle: lack of sleep is known to trigger migraine attacks, but often when we're experiencing migraine attacks or a great deal of anxiety, our sleep is seriously disrupted.
 Your sleep will probably never be perfect, but the good news is that there are things you can do to improve it.
 As with so many aspects of migraine disease, routine is the key.

+Create an environment that is conducive to good sleep.
 You'll want to address two main issues: light and temperature.

 Most people sleep best in a cooler room, so having a fan on hand is a good idea.
 It can double as white noise, which also helps with sleep.

-Exercise can be difficult for people with migraine, but if you can get in a little walking and stretching it will help so much in improving the quality of your rest.
+Move a little bit every day.
+Exercise can be difficult for people with migraine, but if you can get in a little walking and stretching, it will help so much in improving the quality of your rest.
 Don't overdo it when you're starting out.
 Just do a little bit at a time and see if you can work your way up to more vigorous exercise.

+Have a bedtime routine.
 Try to start doing something every evening as you prepare for bed that relaxes you and gets you in the right head space to rest and recover.
-Reading, stretching, yoga, meditation and chatting about a neutral topic with your partner are all good options.
+Reading, stretching, yoga, meditation, and chatting about a neutral topic with your partner are all good options.

+Avoid caffeine.
 Try to limit your intake of caffeine within a few hours of your bedtime or cut back earlier in the day if you have trouble getting to sleep at a good time.
-Some people can tolerate more caffeine than others without it disturbing their sleep, so it's important to determine how much you can stand and stick to that limit.
+Some people can tolerate more caffeine than others without disturbing their sleep, so it's important to determine how much you can stand and stick to that limit.

 What helps you get better sleep?
 Please share in the comments.